Cimoliopterus: New genus and assigned species

 Type mandible fragment of Lonchodectes, which may be the same animal as C. cuvieri.

 In 2013, the Brazilian palaeontologist Taissa Rodrigues and Kellner reviewed the species that had so far been placed in the genus Ornithocheirus (which they restricted to its type species, O. simus), as well as other English Cretaceous pterosaurs.
 They concluded that A. cuvieri differed enough from its relatives to be placed in a new, monotypic genus; Cimoliopterus.
 This generic name combines the Greek words Kimolia (Κιμωλία), which means "chalk", and pteron, (πτερόν) meaning "wing".
 In full, the name can be translated as "Cuvier's chalk wing".
 Rodrigues and Kellner also found that while the species P. fittoni, O. brachyrhinus, and O. enchorhynchus had various features in common with C. cuvieri, and could therefore not be excluded from that genus, they were too fragmentary to be assigned to it definitively and were considered nomina dubia (dubious names).
 They considered other species that were assigned to A. cuvieri by Unwin in 2001 dubious or belonging to other taxa.
 They also considered the Russian specimen assigned to cf. A. cuvieri in 1995 unrelated.
-In 2019, the Brazilian palaeontologist Rodrigo V. Pêgas and colleagues suggested that the type specimen of Lonchodectes (a dubious genus originally known as Pterodactylus compressirostris) represented by a partial mandibular symphysis from the Chalk Group, could represent the same species as C. cuvieri.
+In 2019, the Brazilian palaeontologist Rubi V. Pêgas and colleagues suggested that the type specimen of Lonchodectes (a dubious genus originally known as Pterodactylus compressirostris) represented by a partial mandibular symphysis from the Chalk Group, could represent the same species as C. cuvieri.
 They cautioned this is impossible to confirm until associated skull and mandible material is found.